It’s been a minute. I’ve been sorting through some pesky life questions and am still uncertain as to where this blog is going. That’s OK for now.

 No more.
 This is me picking my dusty and bruised hide up yet again.
 This is me opening to the magic that is woven through my breath, body, mind, and soul.

-To my magic, and to the magics of the great wide world.
+Here’s to my magic, and to the many magics of the great wide world.

 I have magic, and I’m going to use it.